martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/What makes an effective digital donation process.md

   - /what-makes-an-effective-digital-donation-process/
 ---

-# What makes an effective digital donation process?

 I’ve made donations to a number of top UK charities.
 They use these techniques to encourage donations:

 - Promote regular giving